Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 > **Note:** We are setting the default content to the data specified in the `siteMetadata` of the `gatsby-config.js` file.

-In the same way that we set the `title` and `description`, you can set the keywords, author in the document head.
+In the same way that we set the `title` and `description`, you can set the keywords, author in the document `head`.

 At this point, you have the basic SEO setup for your Gatsby site.